This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Brussels.

 Alternatively, you can opt for an Uber.
 Rides range from 35 to 50 euros.

-- Time required: Give yourself from one to two hours to visit this site.
+- Time required: Give yourself one to two hours to visit this site.

 Les Marolles is one of the most authentic and vibrant neighbourhoods in Brussels.
 Browse through vintage jukeboxes, ancient paintings, and retro lamps at the city’s most famous flea market, Place Jeu de Balle; watch a contemporary dance performance at Brigittines Chapel; or try some delicious craft beer in one of Les Marolles’ many bars.